Marine Mammals and Predators in Costa Rica

 DISEASE

-Other diseases found in Costa Rica may include malaria, dengue fever, Zika, tuberculosis, filariasis, leishmaniasis, onchocerciasis, trypanosomiasis, schistosomiasis, strongyloidiasis, hepatitis, leptospirosis, chikungunya, and typhoid.
+Other diseases found in Costa Rica may include rabies, malaria, dengue fever, Zika, tuberculosis, filariasis, leishmaniasis, onchocerciasis, trypanosomiasis, schistosomiasis, strongyloidiasis, hepatitis, leptospirosis, chikungunya, and typhoid.
 Please see the U.S. Centers for Disease Control and Prevention (cdc.gov) or the World Health Organization (who.int) websites for more information on these conditions and how to avoid them.
-You can decrease your risk of most diseases above by avoiding mosquito bites, practicing good hygiene, and drinking only bottled or filtered water when appropriate.
-If you feel ill once you return from your trip, make sure you inform your doctor that you have recently returned from a tropical region.
-A note on vaccinations and treatment: Malaria is not present at the project area.
+You can decrease your risk of most diseases by avoiding mosquito bites, practicing good hygiene, and drinking only bottled or filtered water when appropriate.
+If you feel ill once you return from your trip, please let your doctor know that you have recently returned from a tropical region.

 Travel Planning